 For more photos from this trip, including penguins, camping and kayaking photos, view my Facebook album on AdventureSmith Explorations’ Facebook page.

 This Antarctica cruise review was written by an AdventureSmith Explorations crew member.
-Read all AdventureSmith Expert Reviews for more trip reports.
-For dates, rates and booking information on this trip, see Antarctic Explorer, or contact one of our Adventure Specialists to learn more about our small ship cruises and wilderness adventures: 1-800-728-2875.
+Use the AdventureSmith team’s Antarctica cruise reviews and small ship cruise reviews for insights to inform, inspire and book your next trip aboard a small cruise ship.
+For dates, rates and booking information on this trip, see Antarctic Explorer, or contact one of our Adventure Specialists to learn more about our small ship cruises and wilderness adventures: 1-800-620-2875.